input-output-hk/engineering/blog/2023-04-21-js-backend-stacks.md

 This is where the lightweight Haskell stack comes into play.
 We use the convention that when we are done computing, we "return" the result by making a tail call to a _continuation_ (function) at the top of the lightweight stack, passing the result as an argument.

-The stack is stored in global variable `h$stack`, which is a JavaScript array, and we have a global integer variable `h$sp` which represents the index of the top of the stack.
+The stack is stored in the global variable `h$stack`, which is a JavaScript array, and we have a global integer variable `h$sp` which represents the index of the top of the stack.
 This means that our continuation is found at `h$stack[h$sp]`, the top of the stack.
 We call it the usual way: Returning the function to the trampoline and using registers (`h$r1, h$r2, ...`) for the arguments.

 Using this convention, `example2` becomes: